 A mill used to be here many years ago, now there’s hardly a trace of it.

-Return along a track through the trees and the forest road.
+Return along a track through the trees and along the forest road.

 Set in beautiful countryside between the Brecon Beacons and the Cambrian Mountains, Crychan Forest is criss-crossed with many old tracks that linked the farms that were once here.